Screenshot 2026-02-24 at 9.19.28 PM.png

 Across Palestine and within Jewish communities worldwide, young people are stepping forward with integrity and conviction.

 Many Palestinian youth continue to create, lead, educate, document and serve despite immense hardship.
-At the same time, Jewish youth are courageously expressing solidarity and affirming their willingness to work toward a future grounded in equality, dignity, and shared life on the Land.
+At the same time, Jewish youth are courageously expressing solidarity and affirming their willingness to work toward a future grounded in equality, dignity and shared life on their common homeland.

 This campaign exists to honor both.

-It seeks to recognize young leaders whose lives embody moral courage, resilience, and the possibility of peaceful coexistence.
+It seeks to recognize young leaders whose lives embody moral courage, resilience and the possibility of peaceful coexistence.
+Two peoples sharing one homeland.

 Beyond Politics.
 Toward a Shared Future.